Glossary

 DMQ

-A Dead Message Queue is a special queue where messages are sent when they are deemed to be undeliverable.
+A Dead Message Queue (DMQ) is a special queue where messages are sent when they are deemed to be undeliverable.
 For more information, see Dead Message Queues.

 DMR

-Dynamic Message Routing is a mechanism that allows connected event brokers to automatically determine how to forward event messages.
+Dynamic Message Routing (DMR) is a mechanism that allows connected event brokers to automatically determine how to forward event messages.
 For more information, see Dynamic Message Routing.

 DMR Bridge